Associate Degree General Education Pattern

 Developmental Psychology: Life Cycle3

-Child Psychology (beg F'11)3
+Child Psychology (beg F11)3

-Research Methods in Psychology (beg F'11)4
+Research Methods in Psychology (beg F11)4

-Honors Research Methods in Psychology
+Honors Research Methods in Psychology4

 The Brain and Behavior3

-Abnormal Psychology (beg F'11)3
+Abnormal Psychology (beg F11)3

 Psychology of Prejudice and Discrimination3

-The Psychology of Adjustment (beg F'12)3
+The Psychology of Adjustment (beg F12)3

-Social Psychology (beg F'11)3
+Social Psychology (beg F11)3

-Honors Social Psychology
+Honors Social Psychology (beg F11)3

 Introduction to Sociology3

-Honors Introduction to Sociology
+Honors Introduction to Sociology3

 Sociology of Aging3